iomicroservices/baselink-nuxt/content/services/tradespeople/gardener/index.md

 Book a local gardener{{$doc.location}} to keep your outdoor space cared for

 #description
 From quick tidy-ups to regular upkeep, BaseLink makes it easy to book reliable local gardeners{{$doc.location}} for all kinds of garden care.
-Whether you need your lawn mowed, hedges trimmed, or fresh plants added to the garden, we’ll match you with a trusted professional who can take care of it — so your outside space stays clean and inviting.
+Whether you need your lawn mowed, hedges trimmed, or fresh plants added to the garden, we'll match you with a trusted professional who can take care of it — so your outside space stays clean and inviting.

 #description
 Lawn mowing is carried out with care and attention to detail, ensuring a neat, even finish.
 Your gardener will trim edges, dispose of clippings, and leave your grass looking healthy and well-kept.